ClosedXML/ClosedXML/docs/migrations/migrate-to-0.104.rst

 Various properties/names containing ``*NamedRange*`` have been renamed to ``*DefinedName*`` and marked with an ``[Obsolete]`` attribute pointing to a new name.

+The source of truth in a defined name is ``IXLDefinedName.RefersTo``, it used to be ``IXLNamedRange.Ranges``.
+The formula in defined name is now parsed and validated when it is being set, so it might throw an exception.
+The redundant equal sign (``=``) is now also removed from formula in the setter.

+``IXLDefinedName.Clear()`` has been removed.
+It makes no sense to have an operation that turns defined range to a non-valid (=empty) formula.

+Methods to modify the defined name by adding/removing ranges from a list of ranges in formula have been removed.
+Methods only makes sense when defined name represents a union of ranges, but that is not always the case.
+If you need to modify the name, create a new one formula of range unions and set through ``IXLDefinedName.SetRefersTo(string)``.
+List of removed methods:

+* ``IXLDefinedName.Add(IXLRange range)``
+* ``IXLDefinedName.Add(IXLRanges ranges)``
+* ``IXLDefinedName.Add(XLWorkbook workbook, String rangeAddress);
+* ``IXLDefinedName.Remove(String rangeAddress)``
+* ``IXLDefinedName.Remove(IXLRange range)``
+* ``IXLDefinedName.Remove(IXLRanges ranges)``

+``IXLDefinedName.Copyto(IXLWorksheet targetSheet)`` now throws an exception when copied name is not sheet-scoped and it copies ranges and tables referencing the original sheet, if found in the new sheet.